-The ratio of $p$ to $d$, which is also called principal component ratio, is set to $5\%$ for six smaller test cases (up to \texttt{6515\_rte}) and to $1\%$ for three bigger cases.
-Mini-batch of $32$ instances is used, and the maximum epoch is set to $1,000$.
-The models are trained using the Adam optimizer \cite{kingma2014adam} with a learning rate of $1\mathrm{e}{\textrm{-}4}$, which is decreased at $900$ epochs by $0.1$.
+The performance of \CL{} is compared with the plain approach that directly outputs the optimal solution.
+As in \cite{chatzos2021spatial}, four fully-connected layers followed by ReLU activations are used for the mapping functions for both \CL{} and plain learning approaches.
+For the plain approach, two distinct models are experimented; the first model, which is named {\sc Plain-Large}, has $d$ hidden nodes for each fully-connected layer (where $d$ is the output dimension).
+The second baseline, which is named {\sc Plain-Small}, has the $p$ hidden nodes for each layer (where $p$ is the number of principal components considered in \CL{}).
+The \CL{} model has the same number of weight parameters as {\sc Plain-Small}, but the last layer of the \CL{} model is learned through GHA.
+Indeed, {\sc Plain-Small} has an encoder-decoder structure as the number of the hidden nodes is smaller than that of the output. \tb{ The ratio of $p$ to $d$, which is also called principal component ratio, is set to $5\%$ for six smaller test cases (up to \texttt{6515\_rte}) and to $1\%$ for four bigger cases.
+Mini-batch of $64$ instances is used, and the maximum epoch is set to $1,000$. } The models are trained using the Adam optimizer \cite{kingma2014adam} with a learning rate of $1\mathrm{e}{\textrm{-}4}$, which is decreased at $900$ epochs by $0.1$.
 The overall implementation used PyTorch and the models were trained on a machine with a NVIDIA Tesla V100 GPU and Intel Xeon 2.7GHz.
 For GHA (Algorithm~\ref{alg:GHA}), the momentum parameter $\beta$ is set to $0.9999$ from the second iteration.
 The initial and minimum learning rate ($\gamma_{\text{init}}$ and $\gamma_{\text{min}}$) are set to $1\mathrm{e}{\textrm{-}4}$, and $1\mathrm{e}{\textrm{-}8}$, respectively.
 The parameter $\epsilon$ to prevent ill-conditioning is set to $1\mathrm{e}{\textrm{-}8}$.